MicrosoftDocs/sql-docs/docs/sql-operations-studio/quickstart-sql-database.md

    ![New Connection Icon](media/quickstart-sql-database/new-connection-screen.png)

-3. If your server doesn't have a firewall rule allowing SQL Operations Studio to connect, the**Create new firewall rule** dialog opens.
+3. If your server doesn't have a firewall rule allowing SQL Operations Studio to connect, the **Create new firewall rule** form opens.
 Complete the form to create a new firewall rule.
 For details, see [Firewall rules](https://docs.microsoft.com/azure/sql-database/sql-database-firewall-configure).

    ![New firewall rule](media/quickstart-sql-database/firewall.png)